Upper bounds for the regularity of powers of edge ideals of graphs: Introduction

-The first main result of the paper answers Question Q1.
-H\`a and Woodroofe \cite{HaWood} defined an invariant in terms of star packing, denoted by $\zeta(G)$ (see Section \ref{reg-pow} for definition), and proved that $\reg(I(G)) \leq \zeta(G) + 1$.
-In this paper, we extend H\'a and Woodroofe's bound to include all powers of $I(G)$.
-We prove: 2mm \textbf{Theorem \ref{main-first}.} {\em If $G$ is a graph, then for all $q \geq 1$,}
+As an application of this result, we obtain upper bounds in terms of certain specific combinatorial invariants.
+H\`a and Woodroofe \cite{HaWood} defined an invariant in terms of star packing, denoted by $\zeta(G)$ (see Section \ref{reg-pow} for the definition), and proved that $\reg(I(G)) \leq \zeta(G) + 1$.
+Also, Woodroofe proved that $\reg(I(G)) \leq \cochord(G) + 1$.
+Alilooee, Banerjee, Beyarslan and H\'{a} conjectured (\cite[Conjecture 7.11(1)]{BBH17}):

-So far, in the literature, for the classes of graphs for which the regularity of powers of edge ideals have been computed, they satisfy either $\reg(I(G)^q) = 2q + \nu(G) - 1$ or $\reg(I(G)^q) = 2q + \cochord(G) - 1$, for all $q \geq 2$.
-In \cite{jayanthan}, the authors raised the question whether there exists a graph $G$ with As a consequence of our investigation, we obtain a class of graphs which attain the upper bound in Theorem \ref{main-first} and the above strict inequalities are satisfied.